 Acacia Network, Community Healthcare Network, HarlemUnited, Housing Works, St. Mary’s Center, Sun River Health (Brightpoint Health), and Village Care

 Currently serving more than 8,500 members throughout the five boroughs of New York City, we offer our Live Life Plus health plan to Medicaid recipients who are:

 - transgender (regardless of HIV status)

 We facilitate care access for communities experiencing serious health disparities.
 Our member population includes:

 - 32% Latinx

-- 15% transgender individuals
+- over 20% transgender individuals

 People with complex health conditions need access to providers with specialized knowledge.
 Our wide network of top health care providers includes:

 - 48 federally qualified and community health centers

 - 37 hospitals in the five boroughs of NYC